g-sobral/wikichanges/README.md

-wikichanges
+wikichanges with Bacon.js
 ===========

+This project is a fork of [edsu/wikichanges](https://github.com/edsu/wikichanges) and was created as an exercise on FRP with [Bacon.js](http://baconjs.github.io/index.html).

 wikichanges is a node.js library for getting an edit stream from the 37 major language Wikipedias.
-The Wikipedia MediaWiki installations are configured to log changes in  [specific IRC channels](http://meta.wikimedia.org/wiki/IRC/Channels#Raw_feeds). wikichanges joins all these channels, listens for updates, which it then parses, and sends as JavaScript objects to a callback of your choosing.
+The Wikipedia MediaWiki installations are configured to log changes in  [specific IRC channels](http://meta.wikimedia.org/wiki/IRC/Channels#Raw_feeds). wikichanges joins all these channels, listens for updates, which it then parses, and sends as Bacon.js event streams.
 Each change will look something like:

 ```javascript
 {